1010todd/Galactic-War/README.md

 The mod is currently in development stage, many things are subjected to changes later on.

 Currently the mod requires Endless Sky version 0.9.13+ to work properly.
-**WARNING : Will crash on lastest continuous version(1st Sep 2021), please use 0.9.14 release.

-Last confirmed version to work is 2fd9f8883ccc4bcfcd62e9aa12194f0941572543 , committed on August 13.

 ### About
 This is a massive content mod about a war in another galaxy.